Las Vegas Attraction

 - Visitors interested in the Titanic’s real-world story

-- Travelers looking for a quiet, indoor daytime attraction
+- Travelers looking for a quiet, indoor attraction with a slower, more reflective pace

 - Adults and older teens comfortable with serious subject matter